Things You'll Need

-Tuck the plug end of the mini lights under a branch of the grapevine wreath and pull the plug as far as possible through the branch.
+Tuck the plug end of the mini lights under a branch of the grapevine ball and pull the plug as far as possible through the branch.
 There should be 3 to 4 inches of excess cord, which come in handy for hanging suspended spheres at different lengths.

 Insert the plug into the extension cord and wrap electrical tape around the connection if you're creating an outdoor display.
-Test you ball of lights before hanging for an even light.
+Test your ball of lights before hanging for an even light.
 Stand at least 10 to 12 feet away from the light ball to get an accurate visual of the sphere.

 Step 7: Display Your Grapevine Sphere With Lights